dex4er/terraform-eks-flux-demo/README.md

 user or role is a super user for the cluster and this parameter is invisible in a panel or API and can't be changed later.

-The state for Terraform should be local because `local_file` resources are used for extra files generated: OCIRepository and environment variables for Flux.

 `local-exec` runs `aws`, `kubectl` and `flux` commands.